Yuba City bus disaster: Investigation

-The upside of the accident is that the training and testing for school bus drivers has been improved, plus the design and construction of school buses has been improved.
-Additionally pre-trip and post-trip inspections and repairs are now more refined and more regulated.
+In response to the accident, training and testing for school bus drivers has been improved, plus the design and construction of school buses has been improved.
+Additionally pre-trip and post-trip inspections and repairs are now more enhanced.

 Memorials

-The Yuba City bus disaster was the second-worst bus disaster in U.S. history, exceeded only by the 1963 train-bus collision in Chualar, California which claimed the lives of 32 Mexican farmworkers.
+The Yuba City bus disaster was the second-worst bus disaster in U.S. history, exceeded only by the 1963 train-bus collision in Chualar, California, which claimed the lives of 32 Mexican farmworkers.

 In May 1996, on the twentieth anniversary of the accident, a memorial built near the water at the Martinez Marina was dedicated to the victims.
 Bearing the names of those who died, it was constructed by firefighters who had responded to the accident and their friends and largely funded by them and donations they obtained.
 On the 35th anniversary of the accident in May 2011, Contra Costa County firefighters dedicated a monument in Yuba City.

 In 2015, the I-680 freeway off-ramp was replaced with one having a longer and flatter approach.